pavannitheesh/Writely/README.md

 # Writely

 A powerful, real-time collaborative workspace that combines note-taking, knowledge management, and task organization capabilities.
-Built with modern web technologies, Zotion provides a seamless and intuitive interface for managing your digital workspace.
+Built with modern web technologies, Writely provides a seamless and intuitive interface for managing your digital workspace.

 It uses Convex as the backend, which is a real-time database that allows for instant data updates.
 The application also uses Edgestore, a distributed key-value store, to manage the images and files uploaded by the users.The user authentication is handled by Clerk, a secure and scalable user authentication API.